 Using a nasal saline rinse has been shown to reduce respiratory infections in kids significantly.
 It's tough with young babies, but kids over 4 can give it a try, and it's something older kids can get the hang of.
 You can either go to the pharmacy and purchase a saline rinse kit, or a neti pot.
 I don't recommend adding any herbs — just use the recommended saline solution.
 Use the rinse 2-3 times each week.

 What are some of the herbs you can use daily for cold prevention in kids?
-The ones that I recommend are:
+The ones that I recommend in my practice include:

 - Echinacea, and the dose of that in kids 2-5 years old is 7.5 milliliters a day.
 That’s about a measured teaspoon and a half, and you can give that in two divided doses, so about three quarters of a teaspoon twice a day.
 And then for kids 6-11 years old, that would be 10 milliliters a day or about 2 measured teaspoons twice a day.
 Use that same dose for kids over 12 and for adults as well.
 Echinacea has been shown to support the immune system, prevent the frequency of upper respiratory infections and bronchitis, and also prevent secondary infections, so preventing infections from turning into more entrenched bacterial infections.